 C-Note has five tracks and “Osaka” is in the middle.
 The first two tracks are uptempo jazz/funk, then “Osaka” slows it down drastically.
 It’s one of those songs that’s so slow, I’m not sure how drummer John Blackwell maintains the tempo.
 It must take a tremendous amount of discipline to maintain 55 BPM.
 This song has an amazing chill vibe.
 The keyboards provide the atmosphere while the rest of band takes turns improvising solos.
 The only soloist I can identify with certainty is Prince on electric guitar.
 I’m guessing Renato Neto is the soloist doing beautiful work on the keys.
 The rest of the horn solos are difficult to identify, so I’ll just give a shout out to Candy Dulfer and/or Maceo Parker on sax.
 Eric Leeds is credited on tenor sax and Greg Boyer on trombone, but I’m certain I don’t hear a trombone or tenor sax on this track.
 Shout out to them anyway.

 I’ll say the same two things about “Osaka” that I said about “Tokyo” when I wrote about that last month.
 First, I wish C-Note was available on vinyl.
 This is a perfect album for spinning on a turntable.
 Second, how you feel about this song will completely depend on how you feel about jazz.
 If you don’t enjoy instrumental music, this is not for you.
-I love jazz, so I give “Osaka” 3 out of 5 stars.
-If you love jazz, too, you should check out C-Note immediately.
+If you do, you should check out C-Note immediately.